Comcast and Charter Agree Not To Compete Against Each Other In Wireless

 See, the Market Works!
 (Score:3)

 How is this not illegal?
-(Score:3)
+(Score:4, Insightful)